How do I set up SAML for my Merge Organization?

 OR

-IdP Certificate (aka Public Certificate, or X.509 Certificate)
+IdP Certificate (also known as Public Certificate, or X.509 Certificate)

 IdP Issuer (should be a URL)